Scribe: The Deterministic Transparent Record/Replay Engine

-With these three componants in place, I can fullfil a dream: being a web developer, I’d like to have an entire web stack recorded.
+With these three components in place, I can fulfil a dream: being a web developer, I’d like to have an entire web stack recorded.
 When a user clicks on the “Feedback” button, I would replay the whole system locally and observe exactly what the user got by replaying her entire session.
 With that, I’d like to replay it faithfully down to the race that may have happened in the database.
 I’d also like to be able to modify the code to understand it better while it’s replaying.
 With enough brains on this, we can make it a reality.
-I will expand on this idea in another blog post.

 Try it yourself

 Download an Ubuntu 12.04 VM loaded with vanilla Scribe

 You need VMware Workstation or VMware Player (free) to use it.

 Note: the VM does not contain the latest version Scribe, so you may want to update the sources and recompile before you start to play with it.

 The implementation of Scribe resulted in three papers:

 Transparent Mutable Replay for Multicore Debugging and Patch Validation